OlAnty/Xray-router-client/README.md

   - watchdog and log management script
   - init.d client launcher

-## Connectivity test

-The test is automatically run post-install and can be manually run any time.

-- Ensures DNS, HTTPS, and VPN routing are working
-- Automatically avoids redirecting traffic from the same UID to prevent infinite loops
-- Shows routing confirmation from logs

 ## Iptables behavior

 The proxy works by creating a custom `XRAY_REDIRECT` chain and adding: